 Pruning Thyme for Hard Rejuvenation

-In most cases, thyme plants do not need hard rejuvenation pruning.
-This because of the fact that they are normally harvested on a regular basis and harvesting prevents the thyme plant from becoming too woody.
+In most cases, thyme plants don’t need hard rejuvenation pruning because they are normally harvested on a regular basis and harvesting prevents the thyme plant from becoming too woody.
 Sometimes, a neglected thyme plant may need to be pruned back hard to remove woody growth and encourage tender, usable growth.

 Hard rejuvenation pruning normally take a few years to complete.
 In late fall, after the first frost, select one-third of the oldest and woodiest stems on your thyme plant.
 Using sharp, clean shears, cut these stems back by half.

 Repeat the process the next year until your thyme plant has returned to growing younger, more tender stems all over the plant.

 Pruning Thyme for Light Rejuvenation

-When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant does not become too woody in the future.
+When you trim thyme for light rejuvenation, you are basically ensuring that your thyme plant doesn’t become too woody in the future.

 In late summer, after the thyme plant has flowered, select the one-third oldest stems on the plant.
 Using sharp, clean shears, cut these back by two-third.

 This should be done yearly for the best health of the plant.

 Pruning Thyme for Shaping

 All thyme, whether it is upright thyme or creeping thyme, tends to get a little wild looking if not shaped regularly.
-If you are okay with your thyme getting a bit wild looking, you do not need to cut your thyme to shape it.
-But, if you want a thyme plant that is a little more formal, you will want to shape your thyme plant yearly.
+If you’re okay with your thyme getting a bit wild looking, you don’t need to cut your thyme to shape it.
+But, if you want a thyme plant that is a little more formal, you’ll want to shape your thyme plant yearly.

 In the spring, after new growth has started to appear, take a moment to picture how you would like your thyme plant to look.
 Keeping that shape in mind, use a sharp, clean pair of shears to trim the thyme plant in that shape.